skillitzimberg/suggestions/README.md

 - [] Site is successfully deployed to GitHub pages.
 - [] Project is in a polished, portfolio-quality state.
 - [] Required content was in place by the Friday deadline.
-- [] Project demonstrates an understanding of this week's concepts.
+- [hard to tell] Project demonstrates an understanding of this week's concepts.

 ##### Bootstrap classes are used to style the page: